danackerson/circleci-orb-ipsec/README.md

 # circleci-orb-ipsec
-to deploy from circleci thru an ipsec tunnel
+To deploy from circleci thru an ipsec tunnel.

 ## CHANGING:
-circleci orb publish orb.yml names/ipsec@dev:<msg>
+`circleci orb publish orb.yml danackerson/ipsec@dev:<msg>`

+These @dev versions can be used but don't appear in the Orb registry.

 ## PUBLISHING:
-circleci orb publish promote names/ipsec@dev:<msg> patch
+`circleci orb publish promote danackerson/ipsec@dev:<msg> patch`

 where <msg> is the SAME string as in the published CHANGE.